ninabarzh/orchard/resources/vulnerabilities/README.md

 Flaws that make software act in ways that designers and developers did not intend it to, or even expect.
 Most listed here are known vulnerabilities, ongoing with long standing histories, and useful for pentesting purposes.

 CVE seems to fall behind in coverage, apparently failing to report 29% of known vulnerabilities in 2020.
-Organisations solely relying on CVE/NVD may struggle to justify that gap to auditors and management.
-It is best to rely on more sources (many efforts at disclosure and research are ongoing) and on thinking on one's own two feet.
+Don't rely on single sources (many efforts at disclosure and research are ongoing) and on thinking on one's own two feet.

 # Reuseful resources